On definite lattices bounded by a homology 3-sphere and Yang-Mills instanton Floer theory: The lattice

-We now proceed to the proofs of Theorems \ref{thm:char2} and \ref{thm:char4}.
-These are adaptations of Fr\o yshov's argument as given in \cite{froyshov-inequality}, which we closely follow and modify accordingly to the settings of $\Z/2$ and $\Z/4$ coefficients.
-For the technical details of the argument we refer to loc. cit.
-In the final subsection we discuss some other adaptations.\\
+We now proceed to the proofs of Theorem \ref{thm:char4} and Proposition \ref{prop:mod8}.
+These are adaptations of Fr\o yshov's argument as given in \cite{froyshov-inequality}, which we closely follow and modify accordingly to our choices of coefficient rings.
+For most of the technical details we refer to loc. cit.
+In the final subsection we discuss some other adaptations.